seanthegoudarzi/FrameObserver/README.md

 FrameObserver is a framework that lets you attach observers to any `UIView` subclass and get notified when its size changes.
 It doesn't use any Method Swizzling or KVO so it'll be perfectly safe to use.
+It is especially useful when dealing with entities that require you to supply a `CGRect` to them, e.g `CAGradientLayer`.

 ## Installation